Chapter 4: Quantitative Verification

 Simpler Alternative: Gabor-Granger

 "Would you buy at $X?"
-If yes → ask higher price.
-If no → ask lower price.
+If yes, ask a higher price.
+If no, ask a lower price.
 Repeat until you map the demand curve.
-Works well for early-stage testing.
+Works well for early-stage testing when you need quick directional guidance rather than statistical precision.

 Survey Design Principles